 - Expert Advice on Rental Scams

 What is a Rental Scam?

-According to the U.S. government, a rental scam is when “either a property owner or potential tenant misrepresents themselves” through fake ads, applications and so on.
-While there are other types of scams, today we’ll focus on recognizing scams as a renter and protecting yourself against such risks.
+According to the U.S. government, a rental scam is when “either a property owner or potential tenant misrepresents themselves” through false ads, applications and so on.
+While there are other types of scams, today we’ll focus on how to spot rental scams as a potential tenant and how to protect yourself against such risks.
 Unfortunately, there are a variety of ways in which scammers try to steal your money, primarily through either a non-existent rental or via a stolen ad from another website.

 Types of Rental Scams

-Among the various types of rental scams, watch out for hijacked ads and phantom rentals.
+Among the various types of rental scams to watch out for are hijacked ads and phantom rentals.
 These are often prominent on Craigslist, where there are no filters to help you find legitimate listings.